IntelligentRoboticsLab/DNT2013/README.md

 Based on the source code of team Humboldt.

-1. Some things before be ready to compile
+1. Some things before compile
 ==========================================

 * toolchain.sh once you clone the repository, you have to run the toolchain script.